teachertiagogomes/teachertiagogomes.github.io/index.md

 ## How Do Classes Work?
 - **Platform:** Classes are held via Google Meet.
-- **Requirements:** All you need is a computer or tablet and a reliable internet connection.
+- **Requirements:** All you need is a computer or a tablet or a smartphone and a reliable internet connection.
 - **Materials:** Personalized lessons based on your level and learning objectives.
 Basic materials are included, and additional resources may be recommended if necessary.
 - **Schedule:** Lessons are 55-60 minutes long, and I’m available Monday to Sunday, from 8:00 AM to 10:00 PM (Brasília Time UTC-3).
 - **Recordings:** Classes can be recorded for your personal review.
 Just let me know if you’d like this option.